Issaquah/Shunya-blog-template/README.md

 - This is a readme file in markdown format (readme.md) which should be in your github/gitlab repository. later you can add your project files into the repository.

-- Fork this project and edit this file for your blog
+- Fork this project and edit this file for your blog.

 - Add your images in the `images` folder of this repository .
   >  `![](images/imagename.jpg)`